leighshepperson/leighshepperson.github.io/_posts/2016-06-16-rust-bank-account-tutorial.markdown

 ### Functions

-Now lets write a function to wrap up the print statement we saw at the end of the last section:
+Now let's write a function to wrap up the print statement we saw at the end of the last section:

 {% highlight rust %}
 fn info(account: &Account) -> String {